BroadbandForum/obudpst/README.md

 - RTT : The resulting "network" RTT when the RTT response delay is subtracted from the difference between the RTT transmit and receive times.
 This value is in milliseconds.
+- StatusLoss : The count of lost status feedback messages sent from the load receiver to the load sender.

 *Because RTT measurements are only periodically sampled (as part of each status feedback message), those columns will be empty most of the time.
 Also, all